-What can we really do to improve reading skills of a child?
-This is what this post is about — what can we do to improve reading skills.
-The post contains Amazon affiliate links.
+What can we do to improve the reading skills of a child?
+The post is about what we can do to improve reading skills.
+It contains Amazon affiliate links.
 That means, if you purchase anything using any of the links, we will receive an advertising incentive from Amazon, with no additional cost from your side.

 Introduce your child to alphabets early.
 Each little one is an Einstein.
 Soft books with ABC, 123, Shapes & Animals are great to familiarize a kid with alphabets and numbers.
 Alphabet and number songs are great tools for a pre-toddler’s early learning too.
 You can even keep an audio CD of alphabet and numbers songs and rhymes in your car so that your baby can learn when she/he is in the car with you and you are busy driving the car.

 Start familiarizing your child with sight words when he is around three.
 It is not a secret that toddler girls are six months ahead of toddler boys.
-Therefore, do not hesitate to teach your toddler girl sight words when she is two and half.
-Sight words are frequently used words.
+Therefore, do not hesitate to teach your toddler girl sight words when she is two and a half.
+Sight words are the words that people frequently use in a language.
 The study of sight words early aids smooth reading.

 Parents can write sight words on cards and show the cards to their child.
-Also preprinted sight words are available as flash cards or practice pages.
+Also preprinted sight words are available in the form of flash cards or practice pages.
 It is expected that a child would know at least 25 sight words by the end of kindergarten.
 Why not start early and make the list of sight words longer?

 Daily reading habits

-Read to your child everyday.
-It is said that 15 minutes of reading everyday is enough for a kindergartener.
+Read to your child every day.
+Fifteen minutes of reading every day should be sufficient for a kindergartener.
 We also heard that 15 minutes of reading at least 20 days of each month is good enough to improve the reading skills of children of ages between three to six.
 The basic idea is to grow a visible family culture to support reading.
-Read as a family and your child will passionately wait for the story time everyday.
+Read as a family and your child will passionately wait for the story time every day.
 Your child will be reading with you in no time.
-Make reading a fun and playful activity.
+Make reading fun and playful activity.